ainozerie/counter/README.md

 ### Counter is a college project

-It has simple task - screen shows result of pushing different buttons
+It has simple task - screen shows result of pushing different buttons.
+Created using React.